 West died at his desk on October 9, 1999, pen in hand, working on his unfinished manuscript The Last Confession.

+With his sailing boat in the Pittwater (1983).
 Photo by Penny Tweedie.
 Image courtesy of Tweedie/CameraPress/Australsope

 Morris loved to draw and took his sketch book everywhere he went